PapaKwansa/PapaKwansa/README.md

 - 👋 Hi, I’m @PapaKwansa
-- 👀 I’m interested in 2D and 3D heat diffusion problems
-- I'm interested in modeling contaminat transports in groundwater systems and remediating them.
+- 👀 I’m interested in 2D and 3D heat diffusion problems as well as  modeling contaminat transports in groundwater systems and remediating them.
 - 🌱 I’m currently learning coding the finite difference method in python
 - 💞️ I’m looking to collaborate on coding the 3D heat diffusion problem using the finite difference method in python
 - 📫 How to reach me arhin2014@gmail.com